rumeysayurtseven/Hackerrank--Coderbyte-Algorithms/README.md

 # Hackerrank-Algorithm
-Solutions of Hackerrank Algorithm Challenges
+Solutions of Challenges from some Platforms like Hackerrank, Coderbyte and patika.dev.